Honda Civic (fourth generation): LX

-Available only as a sedan, this had a higher level interior with tachometer instrumentation, electric windows and door locks, electric door mirrors, cruise control (beginning in 1990), clock and wheel covers as standard equipment as well as body-colored bumpers.
-Like the DX model, the LX Civic was equipped with a 1.5 liter SOHC 16-valve 4-cylinder D15B2 engine producing 75 - 92 bhp with a 5-speed transmission.
+Available only as a sedan, the LX had an upgraded interior with tachometer instrumentation, electric windows and door locks, electric door mirrors, cruise control, clock, and wheel covers as standard equipment, as well as body-colored bumpers.
+The LX Civic was equipped with a 1.5 litre SOHC 16-valve D15B2 engine producing 75 - 92 bhp with a 5-speed manual transmission.
 A 4-speed automatic transmission was optional.